relationship-science

 Best for: Busy couples who need household coordination.
 Not for emotional connection.

-After our two-week app binge, here's what we realized:
+After our two-week app binge, the pattern was obvious.

 We didn't need a quiz.
 We didn't need a lesson.
 We didn't need a database.
 We didn't even need a notification.